Polymer/old-docs-site/articles/webview.md

 type: core
 navgroup: docs
 shortname: Articles
-title: "Using Polymer in a WebView app"
+title: "Using Polymer in a WebView"
-subtitle: How to setup Polymer in a native WebView
+subtitle: How to setup Polymer in an Android WebView app

 article: true
 #draft: true